 Educational programs offered at the park are both history and nature-based.
 History-based programs deal with the wide range of historical events that took place on or around Stony Landing Plantation, such as children's life, rice production and canal history.
 Environmental programs emphasize the vast diversity of plant and animal life found throughout the park.
 Topics include insects, reptiles, trees and swamps.

 All programs at the park meet the state curriculum standards.
 Cost is $2 per student for two programs.
 Additional programs are $2 each.
 All chaperones are $2 each; teachers are free.
-Classes with fewer than 15 students will be charged a flat fee of $30.
+Minimum of 10 students.
+Minimum charge of $30 will be applied to groups of 10-15 students.

 Some programs can be taken to schools; please speak with an Educator for details.
 These programs are $2 per child/per program with a minimum of 25 students.